#Reasoning

 And I agree with that, but what even is coding without premature optimization and overengineered solutions?

-#Caching a Promise
+#Caching a promise

-Asynchronous functions in JS return a value of type
+Asynchronous functions in JS return a value of type Promise.
+Think of it as

-contain a value in the future.
+a pointer to something that might contain a value in the future.
 We can use

 await

-to halt execution until the value is
+to halt execution until the value is there, but we can also just store

-variable and do something with it.
+the promise inside a variable and do something with it.

 The function checks if promise

-assigns the result of getContent
+is empty and assigns the result of

-we call the function 10 times it will only run once but
+to it.
+Now if we call the function 10 times it will only run once

-set the variable to null.
+to null.

 This is not extremely useful as functions usually take parameters, in which case the promises can be stored in a Map with an argument as a key.

-#Generic Implementation
+#Generic implementation

 Instead of writing this manually every time and having a variable for storing a promise above every function I like to define a class, that does it for me and looks like this: